zachho9/ETL-with-dbt/README.md

 ## Goal

-To understand the average air temperature in the Milford Sound region using data from three monitoring stations: Cleddau, East Homer, and Mount Belle.
+To understand the daily average air temperature in the Milford Sound region using data from three monitoring stations: Cleddau, East Homer, and Mount Belle.

 ## Tools
 - **AWS S3** for data storage.